knpuniversity/rest/knpu/episode2/battle-resource-new.rst

 I'm happy with that - we're getting free functionality.

 This looks good to me - so let's try it!
 Oh!
 It *almost* passes.
-It gets the 201 status status code, but it's missing the ``Location`` header.
+It gets the 201 status code, but it's missing the ``Location`` header.
 In the response, we can see the created Battle, with notes on why our programmer lost.

 Back in ``newAction``, we can just set createApiResponse to a variable and then call ``$response->headers->set()`` and pass it ``Location`` add a temporary